maimounabamba/maimounabamba/README.md

 ## About Me 🚀

-I'm a passionate Computer Engineering student with a great interest for Cloud Computing.
+I'm a Computer Engineering student with a great interest for Cloud Computing.
 I love learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Cloud Computing and Computer Network**
 - 🔭 Working on: **Cloud-based Storage System project**